transloadit/jquery-sdk/README.md

 By default, this will display an overlay with a progress bar.

-<span class="label label-danger">Important</span> Your file input fields must each have a proper `name` attribute for our jQuery SDK to work properly.
+<span class="label label-danger">Important</span> Your file input fields must each have a proper <code>name</code> attribute for our jQuery SDK to work properly.

 ### Customize the progress bar